GabeOchieng/EbolaML-1/README.txt

 is the plot of the coefficients of all features obtained from the Logistic Regression model.
 Before fitting the model, we standardized the data so the representation is more meaningful.
-The second plot shows the MCC score when a single feature is used for Logistic Regression.
+The second plot shows the MCC score when a single feature 6

+is used for Logistic Regression.
 We can observe that the the plots don’t have the same trend.
-While some features, amongst all others, are important for classification, this is not anymore the case when they are taken individually.It would be intressting to observe the behaviour in other scenarios like classification on
+While some features, amongst all others, are important for classification, this is not anymore the case when they are taken individually.It would be interesting to observe the behaviour in other scenarios like classification on all feature except one specific feature, etc. But since we didn’t obtained good results with these methods (See Result section), we didn’t explore it further.

-6

-all feature except one specific feature, etc. But since we didn’t obtained good results with these methods (See Result section), we didn’t explore it further.

 (a) Coefficients of Logistic Regression